 Leafy greens are generally safe for chicken consumption.
-If you have a field nearby your coop, lettuce is one of the easiest vegetables to cultivate.
-You maybe even already have some available.
-If that’s the case, you are maybe asking yourself can chickens eat romaine lettuce?
+If you have a field near your coop, lettuce is one of the easiest vegetables to cultivate.
+You might even already have some available.
+If that’s the case, you might be asking yourself, “Can chickens eat romaine lettuce?”

 The answer is yes, chickens can safely consume romaine lettuce.
 Although it’s rich in vitamins and minerals, romaine lettuce offers a low amount of needed nutrition for your chickens.
 Feeding them romaine lettuce should cause no problems with your chickens.

-For more information on what is the benefits and general tips on feeding your chickens romaine lettuce, continue to read down below.
+For more information on the benefits and general tips for feeding your chickens romaine lettuce, continue reading below.

 Is Raw Romaine Lettuce Safe for Chickens?